 PRC.
 With the PRC's large population and the Company's success in the neighboring and Chinese-speaking countries of Hong Kong and Taiwan, management believes that the PRC will be an attractive market for the Company.
 The PRC government and local jurisdictions have recently initiated rules and regulations for network marketing companies.
 The Company believes that it will be able to comply with these regulations in operating a network marketing business in the PRC.
-See "--Government Regulation--Regulation of Products and Marketing."

 SINGAPORE.
 In Singapore, relatively high levels of GDP per capita indicate that the country enjoys strong consumer buying power and a dynamic market structure similar to Hong Kong.
 Although direct selling activities are permitted, currently network marketing is not allowed in Singapore.
 Accordingly, the Company's entrance into Singapore is not anticipated in the short to mid-term.
-See "--Government Regulation--Regulation of Products and Marketing."